juan-gamero-salinas/rsm-thermal-daylight-optimization/README.md

 This repository provides supplementary materials to reproduce the results outlined in the research preprint, **Response Surface Methodology coupled with desirability functions for multi-objective optimization: minimizing indoor overheating hours and maximizing useful daylight illuminance** (currently under review).

-The methodology is detailed in the accompanying R Markdown and R script files.
-Access the preprint on arXiv [here](https://doi.org/10.48550/arXiv.2409.09093).
+All code used in this study is provided as R Markdown and R script files within the repository.

 The repository is organized into the following folders:
 *	`rhino-grasshopper-honeybee-files`: Contains the `.gh script file` for running thermal comfort (indoor overheating hours, IOH) and daylight (useful daylight illuminance, UDI) simulations.
 It also includes: